Configuring Store Technologies (Optional)

 The following sections describe how to join the iAd App Network and start generating revenue through ads in your iOS app.
-If you need more information, see “iAd App Network” in the iTunes Connect FAQ, available by clicking FAQ at the bottom of any iTunes Connect page.
+If you need more information, see “iAd App Network” in the FAQ in Resources and Help.

 Setting Up an App to Display iAd Ads

 To join the iAd App Network and allow an app to access the iAd App Network, follow these steps:

 Have your team agent request and agree to an iAd App Network contract and set up relevant tax and banking information.
 See Requesting a Contract.

 Configure an iTunes Connect record for the app, as described in Creating an iTunes Connect Record for an App.